-Data Point Exemplar Data Field Personal Information Derived from Data AAID A42c89c4-1dc7-5b79-92cd- 01fa2cd5cab2 Jane Minor's device's unique AAID IMEI 721781239167920 Jane Minor's device's unique IMEI Child's device's IP address 206.3.128.12 Jane Minor's device can be identified and located on the Internet, her location can be identified, and she can be tracked across devices via this number Child's country country_code=us Jane Minor's device is located in the U.S. Child's time zone tz_offset: +0000 Jane Minor is playing Fun Kid Racing on a device with a clock set to GMT Child's mobile carrier cn: T-Mobile Jane Minor's service provider is T-Mobile The precise moment in time that the child installed the app "installed_at"=1527608937 The Fun Kid Racing app on Jane Minor's device was installed on May 29, 2018 at 15:48:57 UTC.
-Whether the child had previously installed the app on her phone "first_install":"true" Jane Minor has not previously installed Fun Kid Racing on her phone Manufacturer, make, and model of the child's device brand=LGE hardware=bullhead model=AOSP+on+BullHead Jane Minor is playing Fun Kid Racing on her LG Nexus 5X running the open source branch of the Android OS Child's device operating system and version platform=Android os=6.0.1 Jane Minor's phone is running the Android operating system, version 6.0.1 Application name and developer "package_name": com.tinylab productions.FunKidRacing Jane Minor is a Tiny Lab Fun Kid Racing user
+Data Point Exemplar Data Field 63 Personal Information Derived from Data AAID A42c89c4-1dc7-5b79-92cd- 01fa2cd5cab2 Jane Minor's device's unique AAID IMEI 721781239167920 Jane Minor's device's unique IMEI Child's device's IP address 206.3.128.12 Jane Minor's device can be identified and located on the Internet, her location can be identified, and she can be tracked across devices via this number Child's country country code=us Jane Minor's device is 1 1 located in the U.S. Child's time zone tz offset: +0000 Jane Minor is playing Fun Kid Racing on a device with a clock set to GMT Child's mobile cn: T-Mobile Jane Minor's service carrier provider is T-Mobile The precise moment "installed_at"=1527608937 The Fun Kid Racing app on in time that the child Jane Minor's device was installed the app installed on May 29, 2018 at 15:48:57 64 UTC.
+65 Whether the child "first_install":"true" Jane Minor has not had previously previously installed Fun installed the app on Kid Racing on her phone her phone , , , , , , , , , , , , , , , , , , , , T 16: 1 Manufacturer, make, brand=LGE Jane Minor is playing Fun and model of the hardware=bullhead Kid Racing on her LG child's device model=AOSP+on+BullHead Nexus 5X running the open source branch of the Child's device nlatform-ladroid Android OS 66 platform=Android os=6.0.1 Jane Minor's phone is operating system and version 05-0.0.1 running the Android and version operating system, version 6.0.1 Application name "package name": com.tinylab Jane Minor is a Tiny Lab and developer productions.FunKidRacing Fun Kid Racing user

-&lt;sup>63 The figures in this table are exemplars and do not disclose any individual's personally identifying information.
+63 The figures in this table are exemplars and do not disclose any individual's personally identifying information.
 Except where indicated otherwise, data points are derived from forensic analysis of the gaming app Fun Kid Racing on an Android device.

-&lt;sup>64 This data point is known as a "timestamp," and identifies the time at which an event is recorded (here, app installation).
+64 This data point is known as a "timestamp," and identifies the time at which an event is recorded (here, app installation).
 In the ad tech world, this data point plays a useful role.
 The data point tracks time from a pre-established start date.
 The timestamp tells online companies exactly when an event occurs after the start date-measured to the second or millisecond-and thus permits a company to build a profile of when a user is active on her phone regardless of the time zone in which she resides.
 The timestamp is formatted to track the number of seconds since Jan.
 1, 1970.
 By using a decoder, such as http://coderstoolbox.net/unixtimestamp, the timestamp can be converted to an exact date and time (accessed on Sept.
 4, 2018).

-&lt;sup>65 Coordinated Universal Time.
+65 Coordinated Universal Time.

-&lt;sup>66 In the example, "LGE" refers to the LG phone hardware, "AOSP" is "Android Open Source Project" (the open-source branch of Android), and "Bullhead" is the codename for the Nexus 5X hardware.
+66 In the example, "LGE" refers to the LG phone hardware, "AOSP" is "Android Open Source Project" (the open-source branch of Android), and "Bullhead" is the codename for the Nexus 5X hardware.
 Thus, the example is reporting that this was run on an LG Nexus 5X running the open source branch of the Android OS.